 The team is uniquely qualified for this groundbreaking project.
 Oleson and Hohlfelder co-directed excavations at Caesarea from 1981-1985 and 1981-1990, respectively, and they both published extensively on the concrete and harbour design of King Herod's port.
 Oleson has published widely on ancient technology.
 Brandon has been one of the principal scholars studying hydraulic concrete found at Caesarea in the 1990s.
 He has also developed the methodology for drilling and recovering cores.
 The CTG Italcementi Group (http://www.italcementi-group.com/newsite/) generously supplied the appropriate industrial concrete coring equipment for our use, and has agreed to carry out some analyses in their laboratories.
 The analyses have been carreid out by Dr. Emanuele Gotti, L. Bottalico, and R. Cucitore at the Italcementi laboratory in Bergamo.

 At the start we identified numerous target sites in Greece, Turkey, France, Spain, Algeria, Tunisia, Libya, and Israel.
 The first phase of the project consisted of the investigation of the concrete at a number of Roman harbours in Italy.
 In March 2001, the ROMACONS team carried out reconnaissance at Cosa and numerous other sites where hydraulic concrete was extensively used (e.g. Portus, Antium, Puteoli, Astura, Terracina, Ponza, Egnazia, Baia, Misenum, etc.), to plan for future seasons of field work collecting samples.
 We also held discussions with Italian archaeologists whose research interests are relevant to our project (e.g., E. Felici and P. Gianfrotta), and we explored sources of tuff and pozzolana throughout Italy and collected samples of these materials.
 In August 2002 we began our field work by taking six cores from Claudian and Trajanic harbour structures at Portus, and the Neronian breakwater at Anzio (see preliminary reports of all our field season on this site).
-Subsequent campaigns were carried out at Cosa and Santa Liberata in 2003, Santa Liberata in 2004, Caesarea in Israel in 2005, Baia and Portus Iulius in 2006, Alexandria in Egypt and Chersonissos in Greece in 2007, and at Egnazia in 2008.
+Subsequent campaigns were carried out at Cosa and Santa Liberata in 2003, Santa Liberata in 2004, Caesarea in Israel in 2005, Baia and Portus Iulius in 2006, Alexandria in Egypt and Chersonissos in Greece in 2007, at Egnazia in 2008, and at Pompeiopolis in 2009.
 In 2004 the team constructed a reproduction pila in the harbour of Brindisi with Vitruvian type concrete.
 During the three years since construction, we have taken cores from this pila at 6 month intervals.